atomictech/aurelia-collection/README.md

 Have you ever felt that you were writting the exact same code in your view-models to fetch objects from your backend ?

-aurelia-collection aims to avoid this, by providing both a Service functionnality that can wrap your backend API, and a repository collection functionnality that will store and sync the objects (or model classes) you fetch from your backend.
-This will also reduce the number of HTTP requests you need to do when changing route and activating new view-models, since object fetched are stored outside of your model-views scopes.
+aurelia-collection aims to avoid this, by providing both a REST service-like functionnality that can wrap your backend API, and a repository collection functionnality that will store and sync the objects (or model instances) you fetch from your backend.
+This will also reduce the number of HTTP requests your application use when changing route and activating new view-models, since object fetched are stored outside of your model-views scopes.

-aurelia-collection provide a generic Service that can be used for standard use-cases, but that can simply be inherited to add your custom service behavior.
-It can also handle object literal or your custom Model classes.
+aurelia-collection provide a standard service behavior that can be used for most of the classic use-cases, but this behavior can simply be enriched with custom service behavior through inheritance.

-The pluing itself can handle unlimited number of different collections that themselves handle differents types of objects.
+The pluing itself can handle multiple collections at the same time, that themselves handle object literals or custom Model classes instances.
+It provide a Collection resolver to simply inject your different collections instances where you need them.

 ## Documentation